 - Any child prostitution offense.

-Prostitution involving adults in not classified as assault and does not typically involve a deadly weapon.
-Diversion can be made available to an alleged offender for a first-offense prostitution charge because prostitution is considered a low level sex crime.
+Prostitution involving adults is not classified as assault and does not typically involve a deadly weapon.
+Diversion can be made available to an alleged offender for a first-offense prostitution charge because prostitution is considered a low-level sex crime.
 Diversion allows an individual to complete certain terms and conditions of an agreement before criminal prosecution ensues.
 If completed successfully, the case will be dismissed and you can petition the court to seal the arrest record.
 If you do not complete it successfully, criminal prosecution can begin.

 If you are convicted of prostitution, you may wonder if the conviction can be expunged because — as noted above — there are serious consequences to the crime.
 Typically speaking, however, a crime of prostitution cannot be expunged.
 There are only two scenarios where it can: